kjellwinblad/qd_lock_lib/README.md

 is a good place to start if you want to use qd_lock_lib.
 The full locking API together with documentation can be found in [this file](https://github.com/kjellwinblad/qd_lock_lib/blob/master/src/c/locks/locks.h).
-Compilation instructions can be found in this file
+Compilation instructions can be found in this file.

 ## Compile and test